vladimirrsmirnovv/AB_pipeline/README.md

 2 assignments are from the MTS School of Data Analysis course, which has a separate repository.
 1 assignment is from the MIPT course on Applied Data Analytics, where almost an end-to end pipeline was implemented.
-There was also recently added the T-Bank's Risk Analytics course's assignment, where were discussed the basics of underlying theory of controlled experiments.
+There was also recently added the T-Bank's Risk Analytics course's assignment, where were discussed the basics of underlying theory of the controlled experiments.

 The python notebooks contain performed tests with the functionality of Ambrosia open-source library, which is extremely convenient for performing A/B pipelines.